 Celebrating language learning

 In 2007, E.E.
-Miller Elementary started its language program with its first cohort of students.
-The school was home to the first language immersion program in Cumberland County Schools.
+Miller Elementary started its dual language program with its first cohort of students.
+The school was home to the first dual language program in Cumberland County Schools.
 Today, it has grown to all grade levels, K-5.

 Gerald Hernandez, principal at E.E.
-Miller, said that when students come to the language program they’re not only coming to a new curriculum, but a new place and a new community.
+Miller, said that when students come to the dual language program they’re not only coming to a new curriculum but a new place and a new community.

-Rocio Evans, former Spanish immersion teacher at E.E.
-Miller and current Dual Language Specialist at Participate, said starting the immersion program was not easy, but well worth it.
+Rocio Evans, former Spanish ambassador teacher at E.E.
+Miller and current Dual Language Specialist at Participate Learning, said starting the immersion program was not easy, but well worth it.